atrium — Docs

 What agents are, how adapters plug them in.

-An agent in atrium is a running CLI AI tool inside a terminal pane. atrium does not reimplement the agent — it runs the vendor's real CLI (for example, claude, codex, gemini) in a real PTY and adds three layers around it:
+An agent in atrium is a running CLI AI tool. atrium does not reimplement the agent — it runs the vendor's real CLI (claude, codex, grok, …) and adds three layers around it:

 1. An adapter — a small bundle (manifest + optional scripts) that tells atrium how to launch the CLI, detect a session, resume a session, and handle lifecycle hooks.

-2. A pane — a terminal pane that hosts the agent process, captures output for the Activity sidebar, and exposes the pane to the atrium CLI.
+2. A pane — either a terminal pane hosting the process in a real PTY, or an agent chat pane driving the tool over its structured protocol.
+Both capture activity and expose the pane to the atrium CLI.

 3. A skill file — a canonical runbook written to the tool's own skills directory so the agent knows how to call atrium CLI commands from inside atrium.